bguillod/R_analysis/README.md

 # R_analysis
-Analysis of cpdn/wah data with R
+Analysis of cpdn/wah data with R. Also includes somes plotting and map functions.